DigiNode-Tools/diginode-tools/README.md

 ![DigiByte Donation QR Code](images/donation_qr_code.png)

-## Disclaimer

-These tools are provided as is.
-Use at your own risk.
-Always maintain a backup of your DigiByte wallet.

-## Instructions

-To get started, run DigiNode Setup by entering the following command in the terminal:

-## ```curl -sSL diginode-setup.digibyte.help | bash```

 ## Support

 If you need help, please join the [DigiNode Tools Telegram group](https://t.me/+ked2VGZsLPAyN2Jk).
 You can also reach out to [@digibytehelp](https://twitter.com/digibytehelp) on Twitter.